wareya/nazeka/readme.txt

 - Font override: font override for the whole popup, max priority but will fall back to default fonts for characters not in the font override
 - Font override (highlighted text only): for the main spelling of a definition

+Nazeka has added more options since this was written.

 Building:

 Build process requires python and lxml, or an existing copy of the extension to rip JMdict#.json from.